 Above: The space is used as a home office.

 Above: Located next to the kitchen, the family’s lone bathroom is long and narrow.
 A curtain cleverly divides the sink and toilet from the bathing area.
 The wide enameled-steel sink is a Toto design made for lab use.
 The bathtub is by Kaldewei; it’s an inset model that the architects chose to expose and support on steel legs.
 In lieu of tiling, the walls are constructed of waterproof FRP (fiber-reinforced plastic) panels treated with a top coat of white paint.

 It’s a bit of a trek from the bedrooms to the bath, but “for a one-family house a single bath is customary in Japan,” the architects tell us.

 Above: The main entry is positioned at the back of the courtyard.
 It opens to a plywood-paneled hall with concrete flooring that links the two halves of the house.

 Above: The architects also sheathed the bedrooms in plywood.
 They used clear-oil-finished lauan ply, which, they note, ranges in color “from whitish to reddish, creating a pattern that looks like patchwork.”
-The master bedroom, shown here, has a curtained closet, a “big box” of white-oil-finished larch ply sized to hold surfboards.
+The main bedroom, shown here, has a curtained closet, a “big box” of white-oil-finished larch ply sized to hold surfboards.